By Theresa Harding

 Clary Sage demonstrates mood-enhancing activity even when the mood is altered due to hormonal changes associated with menopause.
 Clary sage essential oil influences brain chemistry to help restore more normal levels of key brain chemicals responsible for thyroid function and depression.

-Depression is a mental condition which affects an individual’s feelings, how they conduct themselves and how they think.
+Depression is a mental condition that affects an individual’s feelings, how they conduct themselves and how they think.
+Vitamin D and Mental Health should not be ignored.
 It affects the mind of the ailing individual in that one can get suicidal or feel worthless.
 Depression can be long-term or short-term depending on the cause or stage of the condition.

 Studies have shown there is a link between vitamin D deficiency and depression.
 Researchers behind a 2013 meta-analysis noticed those study participants with depression also had low vitamin D levels.
 They also found that, statistically, people with low vitamin D were at a much greater risk of depression.